Player research, kept clear.

 Methods at a glance

-- Surveys & scales (framing, empathy, prosocial intent)
+- Surveys & scales (frames, empathy, prosocial behavior)

 - Content / situational analysis of shipped titles